The Senior Leader Master’s Degree Apprenticeship

 The course may be delivered in a range of formats including day release, block release and blended learning and delivered through a mixture of class contact, online learning and support.

-An apprentice must spend at least 20 percent of their time doing off-the-job training, i.e. studying.
+An apprentice must spend at least 20 percent of their working time doing off-the-job training, i.e. on the apprenticeship programme.

 GENERAL BENEFITS OF THE SENIOR LEADER MASTER’S DEGREE APPRENTICESHIP